Pressio/pressio-ops/docs/source/index.rst

 Linear algebra underpins many applications fundamental to science and industry.
 Currently, there are multiple open-source libraries offering shared- and distributed-memory linear algebra data structures (vectors, matrices, etc.) and/or kernel operations to manipulate them.
-For example, Trilinos, PETSc, Kokkos/Kokkos-kernels, Eigen, Blitz++, Armadillo, mlpack, BLAS/LAPACK.
+For example, Trilinos, PETSc, Kokkos/Kokkos-kernels, Eigen, Blitz++, Armadillo, mlpack, BLAS/LAPACK, Magma, Slate.
 These libraries serve as foundations to many applications.
 Compound this mutiplicity of efforts by the lack of interest and/or resources to improve their usability and inteoperabability, and the result is a plethora